RuhaoT/CS184_Final_Project_Report/docs/final_report.md

 ### 3D Printing

 ![3dprint](./images/final_report/3dprint.jpg)

+### Data Analysis

+Our current model aims to improve on the number of trials to find a successful build for Spiders and Cubes by choosing plausible seed paths instead of speeding up the process of seed path.
+Due to the amount of time spent on optimizing the machine-learning models, we perfected the model rather late, leaving us with limited time to thoroughly test it.
+Below is the data we gathered from integrating our machine learning models:

+For spiders, the average trial number is 74.7(we have collected 8 runs so far, one of which is over 700 which we think a deadlock had occurred and we didn’t include it), and the average minutes per trial is 0.05732.
+Even adding the outlier, our average trial number would still be under 200.
+This stayed roughly the same from the earlier average trial time of 15.9 minutes divided by 277.7 = 0.057 minutes per trial.
+We think that this doesn't necessarily show improvement and the state of the computer at runtime would play a much bigger role.
+The trail number also improved by an average of 203 per process.
+Even though the dataset is small, with such a large improvement this shows that our machine learning model is successful at improving the trial number of spiders.
+We found that under different systems, the same seed number would lead to different results so we would have different trial and test dataset.

+For cubes, the trial nums is 9.485.
+This is expected as cubes are relatively fast to finish and we don’t have high hopes of improving.
+The running time on the other hand was consistently smaller than 0.05 per process.
+We used a different computer to test the cubes due to technical issues, so not much can be concluded here.

 ## Conclusion
 In this work, we present a machine learning approach to accelerate the computational design of interlocking 3D puzzles.
 We profile the state-of-the-art algorithm to identify performance bottlenecks in generating seed and block paths for puzzle pieces.
 We instrument the algorithm to gather training data and train a random forest model to predict high-quality paths, reducing the number of expensive trial-and-error iterations.